Multiple Imputation of Hierarchical Nonlinear Time Series Data with an Application to School Enrollment Data: Discussion

-To facilitate easier comparison across validation exercises, we summarize the average MAE across experiments for each multiple imputation method within each validation exercise in Table \ref{tab:avg_MAE}.
-A version of Table \ref{tab:avg_MAE} that includes all validation exercises conducted is available in the Appendix.
+To facilitate easier comparisons across validation exercises, we summarize the average MAE across experiments for each multiple imputation model and the data augmentation approach based on MINTS in Table \ref{tab:avg_MAE}.
+A version of Table \ref{tab:avg_MAE} that includes all validation exercises conducted is available in Section 8 of the Supplementary Material (\cite{LiuRaftery2025}).
 We note that Table \ref{tab:avg_MAE} should not be interpreted as inferential and is only of interest as an exploratory comparison tool to enable a simple comparison of one metric from the full evaluation results.
-MINTS consistently results in the smallest average MAE across experiments in each validation exercise.
-Out of the previously existing imputation methods, we found the models using the pan methodology tend to have the smallest average MAE.
-For the validation exercises using enrollment data, the pan Random Effects method tends to perform the best out of the previously existing methods, with the second smallest average MAE for the out-of-sample validation exercise and the second or third smallest average MAE for the analysis model validation estimation of $\beta_1$.
-The pan Fixed Effects method also performs well in terms of average MAE for analysis model validation with the enrollment data, but has much larger average MAE for the out-of-sample validation exercise.
-For the validation exercises using the nonlinear simulated data, the pan Random Effects method has the smallest average MAE out of the existing imputation methods for estimation of $\omega_1$.
+Out of the multiple imputation methods considered, MINTS consistently results in the smallest average MAE across experiments in each validation exercise.
+For the validation exercise using the nonlinear simulated data, the data augmentation approach resulted in the smallest average MAE, followed by multiple imputation using MINTS.